rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 #### Identity element matters most for parallel reduction

-The situation is different for parallel execution, because there are more than one accumulator to initialize.
+The situation is different for parallel execution, because there is more than one accumulator to initialize.
 Any parallel reduction somehow distributes the data over multiple threads of execution, and each one uses a local accumulator for its part of the job.
 The initial value can be used to initialize at most one of those; for others, something else is needed.